CSE3000-research-project/cse3000-research-project.github.io/README.md

 ## Workflow for students

-We ask each project group to choose a representative who will update the page with the final posters, papers, and (optionally) links to the GitHub repositories of the whole group.
+We ask each project group to choose a representative who will update the page with the final posters, papers, and (optionally) links to the GitHub or Docker repositories of the whole group.
 Here we explain the steps required to make a complete pull request to this repository.

 ### 1. Forking our repository
 <details>